-Match-fixing is defined by the National Integrity of Sport Unit as: ‘irregularly influencing the course or result of a sports event in order to obtain advantage for oneself or for others and to remove all or part of the uncertainty normally associated with sport’.
+Match-fixing is defined by Sport Integrity Australia as: ‘irregularly influencing the course or result of a sports event in order to obtain advantage for oneself or for others and to remove all or part of the uncertainty normally associated with sport’.
 It involves the manipulation of an outcome or contingency by athletes, teams, agents, support staff, referees and officials and venue staff.

 It can include the deliberate fixing of the result of a contest, an occurrence or points spread within a contest, deliberate under-performance, withdrawal (also known as ‘tanking’ or ‘manipulation’ and ‘experimenting’), an officials deliberate misapplication of the rules of the contest, interference with the play or playing surface, or abuse of insider information to support a bet placed.

 Courtsiding is the practice of transmitting information from sporting events for the purpose of gambling, or of placing bets directly from a sporting event.
 It arises as a result of the delay between live action and digital television broadcasts.

 The issues are:

 - persistent expansion of volume and availability of markets on Australian sports by offshore wagering providers

 - increasing number of markets available on lower leagues/sub-elite sport

 - grooming of athletes and exploitation of insider information